 Static overlay

-The COVID-19 Clinical Research Coalition advances research driven by the needs of people in low-resource settings around the world.
-We are more than 900 scientific organizations and individuals from 98 countries, and we are leading, planning or participating in research and advocacy projects to benefit populations that haven’t been prioritized in the global research response to COVID-19.
+CERCLE – Coalition for Equitable ResearCh in Low-resource sEttings, previously COVID-19 Clinical Research Coalition, advances research driven by the needs of people in low-resource settings around the world.
+We are more than 900 scientific organizations and individuals from 98 countries, and we are leading, planning or participating in research and advocacy projects to benefit populations that haven’t been prioritized in the global research response.
 New members are always welcome – join us!

-We leverage global expertise for high-impact COVID-19 research
+We leverage global expertise and promote partnerships to support impactful research

 Research areas